6.1 Leaves and Absences

 Centers must:

 a.
-Designate, in writing, staff members who are authorized to approve student leave and passes.
+Designate, in writing, staff members who are authorized to approve student leave.

 b.
 Grant breaks and leave to students based on the criteria shown in Exhibit 6-1.

-e.
-Authorize overnight passes with the following restrictions:
+c.
+Authorize overnight leave (e.g., travel home on weekend) with the following restrictions:

 1. Only for periods that do not conflict with scheduled classes unless an accommodation for a class schedule adjustment is approved for a student with a disability.

-2. For minors, only to destinations authorized by written parental consent.
+2. For minors, only to destinations authorized by written parent/legal guardian/case manager consent.

-f.
-Report and maintain electronic copies of leave requests in CIS according to procedures shown in the CIS documentation and retain any supporting hard-copy verification documentation in the student’s personnel file.
-Verification obtained from phone calls must be documented on the CIS leave request form and must include: name of contact person, title, phone number, date of contact, and name and address of the facility.
+e.
+Document all leave requested by students in CIS.
+Each automated leave request must include justification, as appropriate, for the type of leave requested based on criteria shown in Exhibit 6-1.
+Retain any supporting hard-copy verification documentation in the student’s E-Folder.
+Verification obtained from phone calls must be documented in CIS and must include: name of contact person, title, phone number, date of contact, and name and address of the facility.

 Centers must: